hyn2028/llm-cxr/README.md

 Examples of natural language instruction following tasks, CXR-to-Report, and Report-to-CXR tasks are executed sequentially.

 ## Encode and Decoded Images
 As an image encoder and decoder (like an autoencoder) we use `VQ-GAN` ([arxiv](https://arxiv.org/abs/2012.09841)).
 Refer to that [repository](https://github.com/CompVis/taming-transformers) to perform encoding and decoding of CXR images.
+Sample code files for encoding and decoding are `encode_mimic_cxr.py` and `decode_mimic_cxr.py` respectively.
+Move those sample codes to the root directory of `VQ-GAN` (taming-transformers) project and run them.
+For library dependencies, follow the appropriate project.
+Don't forget to modify that code to match your VQ-GAN's checkpoint location.

 ## Pretrained Models
 We provide all checkpoints used in the paper to generate and evaluate results.
 See the paper for details regarding training of uploaded checkpoints.